geekgonecrazy/prismplus/README.md

 * Ability to add streamers with their streamkeys
 * Ability for streamers to login and add/remove destinations

+#### Verified working Destinations
+* Owncast
+* Twitch
+* Youtube - only seems to work with variable bitrate setting in OBS.
+Your results may vary

 ## Starting prism+

 1. Clone the repo locally and enter the folder